the episode

 Kimberly Faith: Right.

 John McLarty: If you’re not born again, you don’t have a choice.
-Exactly.
-Just every aspect of your being is carnal.

 Kimberly Faith: Stuck in the physical.
-But

-Lynn McLarty: And help me to think on those things that are pure, holy, and true.
-And even at 80 years old Mhmm.
-You go to you know, you think, oh, little grandma, you know, she’s just so sweet.
-No. Everybody is has a tendency to be pulled to selfishness and self centeredness
+Lynn McLarty: And to think about fighting, it is a fight.
+And I was thinking about that because lately in my time with the Lord in the morning, my prayer has been, Lord, help my mind to be renewed and to be like yours today.
+And help me to think on those things that are pure, holy, and true.
+And even at 80 years old you go to you know, you think, oh, little grandma, you know, she’s just so sweet.
+No. Everybody has a tendency to be pulled to selfishness and self centeredness.

 Kimberly Faith: Right.

 Lynn McLarty: And sin.
 So we’ve got to constantly be asking God, Lord because every day is a new day.
 Lord, renew my mind today.
-Mhmm.
 Help my mind to stay on the things that are pure, holy, and true.
+And, you know, and that’s it’s a battle.
+You never can say, well, I’ve achieved at 80 okay.
+I’ve come to this.

-Kimberly Faith: to this.
+Kimberly Faith: Arrived.

+Lynn McLarty: Arrived.
+But another thing I was thinking about when dad was talking about this on the way up here was young people are I thought about a church building.
+They’re building the church.
 The old people aren’t building the church.
 The young people are building the church.
-And John and I have got to experience that ourselves in a physical way, but I thought about young people, even if the church building is built, they’re building the church, they’re building the ministries, they’re building the children’s church, the different aspect.
-And I thought about myself and kind of what I’m discovering is the older people are encouraging the young people to be to stay in the work to you can do it, to be the cheerleaders of this younger generation.
-But you’re also you’re also coming alongside.
+John and I have got to experience that ourselves in a physical way, but I thought about young people, even if the church building is built, they’re building the church, they’re building the ministries, they’re building the children’s church, the different aspect.
+And I thought about myself and kind of what I’m discovering is the older people are encouraging the young people to stay in the work to you can do it, to be the cheerleaders of this younger generation.

-Kimberly Faith: I mean, may and maybe you don’t recognize this just because you’re in you know, you’re the one doing it, but sometimes somebody looking from the outside can say, you know, like, I’ll just give you an example.
+Kimberly Faith: But you’re also coming alongside.
+I think it’s more than being a cheerleader.
+I mean, maybe you don’t recognize this just because you’re in you know, you’re the one doing it, but sometimes somebody looking from the outside can say, you know, like, I’ll just give you an example.
 Like when you guys had done your major tracks, right?
 And I was able to observe you all handing those out to people, that inspired me to make my tract.
 And it was like, wow, that is such a great ministry tool.
 And I kind of saw how you organically would engage somebody in conversation.

-Well, when I was in Colorado last week with a couple of my friends who don’t have their own tract, And we’re in Sherwin Williams talking to the paint guy because I wanna paint the gate.
-We’re having I’m engaging in conversation with him just like you all did and asking him about his life.
+Well, when I was in Colorado last week with a couple of my friends who don’t have their own tract, and we’re in Sherwin Williams talking to the paint guy because I want to paint the gate.
+We’re having I’m engaging a conversation with him just like you all did and asking him about his life.
 And then I said, you know, would you like to have my story?
 And so they got to see the fruit of your labor in me.
 And I think that there’s it’s bigger than just being a cheerleader.
+You’re still in the fight.

-Kimberly Faith: and Disciple.
+Kimberly Faith: Disciple.

 Kimberly Faith: Right.
-No.
+No. No.

-Okay.
-But our work is changing.
+Lynn McLarty: But our work is changing.

 Kimberly Faith: It’s different.
 Yeah.